 This course provides an overview of the principles and practices of business coaching within organizational settings.
 You will gain a basic knowledge of the coaching process, including how to create the coaching relationship, engage in coaching conversations, and clarify action commitments.
 You will learn specific strategies and techniques to increase effectiveness when communicating with others, and develop an awareness of your own and others' communication patterns.
 We will examine coaching models and the ethics of coaching through readings, reflective writing and class discussions.
 In addition, you will have first-hand experience coaching and being coached, and will develop your own personalized coaching model.
-By the end of the course, you will have a working knowledge of how coaching can be used, what coaches need to do to be effective, and the ability to practice the skills of coaching.
+By the end of the course, you will have a working knowledge of how coaching coaching.